 Attachment of Benefits or Deduction of Benefits

-There are 2 types of attachment of your income that can be requested to deduct:
+There are two types of attachments of your income that can be requested to deduct:

 - Attachment of benefits